Coastal Financial (CCB)

 Coastal Financial Quarterly Revenue

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Coastal Financial’s annualized revenue growth of 18.8% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+Coastal Financial’s annualized revenue growth of 15% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
 Coastal Financial Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 Coastal Financial Quarterly Net Interest Income as % of Revenue